MadCityFolders/madcityfolders.github.io/events.md

 # Previous Events

+## Folding for a Better World: An MLK Jr. Day Origami Celebration

+We ran an event celebrating Martin Luther King, Jr. on Monday January 18, 2015 at the Middleton Public Library.
+Participants got a chance to create a public art piece to be displayed at the library in honor of Martin Luther King, Jr. and his legacy.
+Several paper folding projects were taught and participants could inscribe each with their favorite quote from Dr. King or another inspiring individual.
+The individual pieces were arranged to create a public art piece in the library’s Stairwell Gallery.

 ## Origami Open House
-We hosted an "Origami Open House" on Saturday, December 12th, 2015 from at the Middleton Public Library.
+We hosted an "Origami Open House" on Saturday, December 12th, 2015 at the Middleton Public Library.
 Origami artist and teacher Ruthanne Bessman and the Mad City Folders taught a variety of origami projects, such as flapping birds, boxes, jumping frogs, and envelopes.
 Around 200 people came to learn how to fold!